MoroccoLast Updated: February 2014

-*Please be aware that if your child did not qualify to become a citizen upon entry to the United States (as is the for all orphans issued IR-4 visas), it is very important that you take the steps necessary so that your child does qualify as soon as possible.
+*Please be aware that since your child does not qualify to become a citizen upon entry to the United States, it is very important that you take the steps necessary so that your child does qualify as soon as possible.
 Failure to obtain citizenship for your child can impact many areas of his/her life including family travel, eligibility for education and education grants, and voting.

 - Traveling Abroad

 Applying for Your U.S. Passport

 U.S. citizens are required by law to enter and depart the United States on a valid U.S. passport.
 Only the U.S. Department of State has the authority to grant, issue, or verify U.S. passports.

 Getting or renewing a passport is easy.
 The Passport Application Wizard will help you determine which passport form you need, help you to complete the form online, estimate your payment, and generate the form for you to print—all in one place.

 In addition to a U.S. passport, you may also need to obtain a visa.
 A visa is an official document issued by a foreign country that formally allows you to visit.
 Where required, visas are affixed to your passport and allow you to enter a foreign nation.
 To find information about obtaining a visa for Morocco, see the Department of State’s Country-Specific Information.

 Staying Safe on Your Trip

 Before you travel, it is always a good practice to investigate the local conditions, laws, political landscape, and culture of the country.
 The Department of State provides Country-Specific Information for every country of the world about various issues, including the health conditions, crime, unusual currency or entry requirements, and any areas of instability.